Frequently Asked Questions

 It runs on macOS or OS X only -- it does not run on iOS (iPhone, iPad, etc.).
-It comes as a ready-to-use application with all necessary binaries and drivers (including OpenVPN and tun/tap) included.
+It comes as a ready-to-use application with all necessary binaries and drivers (including OpenVPN and Tun and Tap system extensions) included.
 No additional installation is necessary — just add your configuration and encryption information.

 Tunnelblick is free software made available under the GNU General Public License, version 2 and may be distributed only in accordance with the terms of that license.

 The Tunnelblick disk image includes a link to the Tunnelblick Documentation.
 There is also help available in Tunnelblick's windows by clicking on the question-mark ("?") button and by hovering the pointer over most buttons.